 The most important habitat of this diverse site is the rare wet woodland bog areas.

 A number of small streams flowing through the site spread out to form boggy areas known as mires, undermining tree roots and causing them to crack or the trees to fall prematurely.

 Fallen wood combined with the underlying peat soils, leaves and sphagnum moss rots away to form more peat bog.
 There are 65 species of moss and liverwort here, which include sphagnum and star mosses, with tufts of rush and other wetland plants and fungi.
-This provides ideal condition for the larvae of many invertebreates, which provide food for many charismatic birds including curlew, cuckoo, woodpeckers and finches that rely on the nature reserve for food or shelter.
+This provides ideal conditions for the larvae of many invertebrates, which provides food for many charismatic birds including curlew, cuckoo, woodpeckers and finches that rely on the nature reserve for food or shelter.

 This nature reserve has a variety of habitats nestled together in a wider moorland landscape.
 See semi-mature clough woodland, bogs, meadows and heath in one day with easy access on foot from public transport.

 Managing this area is a delicate operation.
 Too many trees can dry out the wetter areas and can also shade out sunlight from reaching the plants beneath.
 Too few trees results in dead and rotting wood being removed from the food chain.
 Trust staff and volunteers work hard to selectively allow light to reach the woodland floor whilst maintaining moist conditions.
 The path network and drains are kept clear and bracken kept at bay to ensure that visitors can take in the site’s beauty without damaging the fragile mires.
 Following the main footpath to the moorland commons above gives a stunning view onto the mires and across the whole nature reserve down the valley.

 If you like social history it is well worth arranging a visit to Coiners Barn while you are there to find out more about the Cragg Vale Coiners, and infamous gang of local criminals.